Six

 Bottoms

-be caned trousers up OR trousers down, with
+might be caned trousers up OR trousers down,

-the tails of their jackets and shirts pinned up and out of the
+with the tails of their jackets and shirts pinned up and out

-way.
-This process of securing the excess clothing is what is
+of the way.
+This process of securing the excess clothing is

-known as taking up.
-What it provides in convenience
+what is known as taking up.
+What it provides in

-and modesty the trousers up style of caning has
+convenience and modesty the trousers up style of

-Caner of agreeable sights, first of the bared bottom, and then
+it deprives Caner of agreeable sights, first of the bared bottom,

 Practically, the punishee is less likely to take excessive damage